swielgosz/ArtIAMAS_1_10/README.md

 ### Main branch for fully-functional scripts (generates data for paper)

 The focus of this work is optimal sensor placement for mapping and monitoring of partially-known environments, with an emphasis on sensor-environment interactions.
+Full documentation to come.

 This work has been conducted as part of the ArtIAMAS cooperative agreement (https://artiamas.umd.edu) and is being partially funded by Army Research Laboratory Grant No. W911NF2120076.

-test change